YINI-lang/YINI-spec/YINI-Specification.md

 #### Comments

-YINI primarly follows C-style commenting rules using `//` and `/* ... */`.
+YINI primarily follows C-style commenting rules using `//` and `/* ... */`.
 Alternative inline `#` comments, and full-line `;` comments are supported too.
 These are ignored by parsers and exist solely for human readability.

 **Example:**
 ```ini